 - Maintain a full fuel tank and treat diesel with an anti-gel mixture.
-If equipped, apply engine block heaters. - Check the weather forecast. - Travel only when necessary and plan long trips carefully. - Make sure your vehicle is in good operating condition.
+If equipped, apply engine block heaters.

+- Check the weather forecast. - Travel only when necessary and plan long trips carefully. - Make sure your vehicle is in good operating condition.
 Winterize your vehicle by checking key components and servicing the cooling and charging systems. - Replace windshield wiper fluid with a wintertime mixture.
-Also, keep a windshield scrapper and a small broom for snow and ice removal. - Replace worn tires and check the air pressure.
+Also, keep a windshield scraper and a small broom for snow and ice removal. - Replace worn tires and check the air pressure.
 Install winter tires and snow chains as necessary. - Avoid driving on overpasses and bridges - they often freeze more quickly than roads. - Carry extra boots, gloves, hats, scarves, and warm clothes. - Carry a mobile phone, charger, and a backup power supply as needed. - Listen to the radio or call the Department of Public Safety for the latest road conditions.
-As much as possible, travel during daylight hours and carry a companion.
+Whenever possible, travel during daylight hours and bring a companion.
 If alone, keep others informed of your schedule.
-Go to <https://drivetexas.org/> for information as well.

-- Use public transportation when feasible. - Carry a survival/emergency kit consisting of blankets, a flashlight, extra batteries, a first aid kit, water, high-calorie canned or dried foods such as unsalted canned nuts, dried fruit, hard candy, a can opener, and a brightly colored cloth or flagging device or flares.
+Visit <https://drivetexas.org/> for additional information. - Use public transportation when feasible. - Carry a survival/emergency kit consisting of blankets, a flashlight, extra batteries, a first aid kit, water, high calorie canned or dried foods such as unsalted canned nuts, dried fruit, hard candy, a can opener, and a brightly colored cloth or flagging device or flares.

-Go to [Ready.gov](https://www.ready.gov) for more information.
+Go to Ready.gov for more information.